atreyeem99/ORCA-keywords/README.md

 - `printgstate true ` optional printing of the state-specific orbital gradients
 - `NR` augmented Hessian Newton-Raphson
 - `SuperCI_PT ` perturbative SuperCI (first order)
+- `OrbStep SuperCI ` or any other from the list above